D-I-Projects/ServerBuilder/README.md

 # Server Builder

-The program creates a Minecraft Server, that your also able to launch with our program.
+With our program you can easily create Minecraft Server's and start them.
+We gurantee that we will add a function to add Plugins too!
-Just to clarify the point of the program in a simple sentence, I would say it makes creating a Minecraft Server easier!
+For sure that's not everything what our program does, just download it and have a look at it by yourself!

 More Infos are in the README's, if you've got questions just ask us by direct messages @iv32. or @wfxey.
 In the case that you cant sent us a message ask it on our Minecraft Server https://discord.gg/t4mYGbErAn.